 Dr. H. Shelton Weeks was a member of the inaugural faculty of Florida Gulf Coast University where he serves as the Lucas Professor of Real Estate and Director of the Lucas Institute for Real Estate Development & Finance.
 He earned his BS, MS and PhD in finance from the University of Alabama.
 He teaches in the areas of corporate finance, investments and real estate.
 His research focuses on pedagogical issues, valuation of real property, and real estate investment trusts.
 Dr. Weeks has extensive industry experience in valuation of real property with an emphasis on senior living projects.
 He is a member of the American Real Estate Society and the Real Estate Investment Society.

-Smith is active both in his profession and in the Siesta Key community, meeting with the Siesta Key Presidents’ Council.
-He is a past board member of the Siesta Key Association, Siesta Key Village Association, Siesta Key Chamber of Commerce Board of Directors, Siesta Key Presidents’ Council, Sheriff’s Advisory Board, All Faiths Food Bank, and the Girl Scouts of Gulfcoast Florida.
+Smith has been active both in his profession and in the Siesta Key community, serving on the Siesta Key Chamber of Commerce Board of Directors, the Siesta Key Presidents Council, and the Sheriff’s Advisory Board.
+He is a past board member of the Siesta Key Association, Siesta Key Village Association, All Faiths Food Bank, and the Girl Scouts of Gulfcoast Florida.

-He served as President of the Florida Association of the American Institute of Architects (AIA) in 2007, and received the 2009 AIA Florida Silver Medal in recognition of his years of leadership and service.
+Smith served as President of the Florida Association of the American Institute of Architects (AIA) in 2007.
+He received the 2009 AIA Florida Silver Medal in recognition of his years of community leadership and service, and was awarded the 2024 AIA Florida Charles W. Clary, FAIA Government Service Award for advancing the cause of good design and planning and contributing to the dignity and value of the

 Commissioner Jen Ahearn-Koch was elected as an At-Large Sarasota City Commissioner in May 2017 and again in November 2022.